 Hanse’s skill and expertise are evident in his work, which includes restoration projects at The Country Club, LA Country Club, Merion Golf Club and Oakland Hills Country Club and the original design work of The Olympic Golf Course in Brazil.
 We believe Hanse has an ability to accentuate a site’s natural land forms and an intuitive sense of how a traditional course should fit a piece of land that was one of Donald Ross’ favorite sites.

 What is the short course concept?

-Hanse is currently developing a routing for the course that is expected to have 8-to-12 holes and feature slopes and contours similar to No. 2 that create multiple options and inspire creative play.
+Hanse is currently developing a routing for the course that is expected to have nine holes and feature slopes and contours similar to No. 2 that create multiple options and inspire creative play.
 Our belief is that golfers of all ages and abilities will enjoy the short course.

 Where will the short course be?